 It’s not difficult for fraudsters to tamper I.D. documents and manipulate the holder’s personal information for their purpose in modern times.
 Many times we have heard the news of fake passport gangs in Europe and across the globe engaged in forging documents.

 A machine-readable zone in a passport and other I.D. documents is a significant step to prevent unauthorized alteration in the I.D.s.
 Furthermore, it is an ideal way to speed up the verification process.

-With MRZ, you get personal information of a holder in a standardized format that naturally improves the recognition and verification process.
+With MRZ, you get the personal information of a holder in a standardized format that naturally improves the recognition and verification process.

 The machine-readable zone allows you to access an RFID (Radio-frequency identification) placed inside a biometric passport.
-The chip encloses the detailed information about the I.D. holder.
+The chip encloses detailed information about the I.D. holder.
 This process is several times faster than the manual method.
 Moreover, the chances of errors are negligible.

 Types of Machine Readable Zones

 When it comes to MRZ types, generally, three types are popular for I.D. documents.
 These types are categorized as MRZ 1, MRZ 2, and MRZ 3.
 For passports, Type 3 is used while for other I.D. documents.
 Type 1 is the most popular, and Type 2 is not commonly used.